ultralytics/ultralytics/docs/en/guides/dwell-time-analysis.md

 Ultralytics YOLO11, the latest advancement in the YOLO (You Only Look Once) series, is a state-of-the-art deep learning model tailored for real-time object detection and behavior analysis.
 It powers the Dwell Time Analyzer by leveraging its cutting-edge capabilities in detecting and tracking objects or users in dynamic environments.

-### Can I use Ultralytics YOLO11 to perform object tracking and generate a heatmap simultaneously?
+### Can I use Ultralytics YOLO11 to perform object tracking and counting time for objects simultaneously?

 Yes, Ultralytics YOLO11 can certainly be used to perform object tracking and calculate dwell time. `DwellTimeAnalyzer` solution integrated with object tracking models.
 To do so, you need to initialize the dwelltimeanalyzer object and use YOLO11's tracking capabilities.
 Here's a simple example: